zengxianyu/crfill/README.md

 ./demo.sh
 ```

-then open http://localhost:2334 in the browser
+then open http://localhost:2334 in the browser to use the web app

 ## Citing
 ```